Bettinapy/Leetcode-questions/Java/Java Interview Questions.md

 ### 2.4.
 Can you override a private or static method?

 - Private methods cannot be overridden because they are not visible from any other class.
 - For static method: If you create a similar method with same return type and same method arguments in child class then it will hide the super class method.
 This is known as method hiding.
 It's DIFFERENT from method overriding.
 BTW, Static methods should be called on CLASS.
+  - **Static methods** in **Java** are **inherited**, but can not be overridden.
+If you declare the same **method** in a subclass, you hide the superclass **method** instead of overriding it.

 ### 2.5.
 Multiple inheritance